Social Sonar: spatial audio for social wayfinding

 design.

-These principles translated social wayfinding behaviors into concrete design decisions for Social Sonar.
+These principles translated social wayfinding behaviors into 3 major design decisions for Social Sonar.

 Design For Presence